 Why are you marked?

 He looked at me with terror and suspicion, How can you see it?

 I am a man without a home.
 I wander here and there across the world.
 The path teaches many things.
 The sun was setting behind us and casting an orange glow across the charred mountain.
 A second fire, one of light, was burning in honor of our meeting.
 We stood facing each other.
 Wild, dark curls surrounded his thin face.
 As well as the mark, he had a scar which arched from his temple down to his chin.
 His deep brown eyes were set on me in the manner of an opponent.
 They offered an irrefutable challenge.
 I looked back as if to say I accept and took off running across the dry hills.
 He followed me.
 I listened to my own breath in the expectation of it igniting his.
 I ran until I came to a pit in the midst of my trail.

 The pit stopped me and held me still.
-He approached and
+He approached and was likewise slowed.

 Do you want to go down? he asked me.

 We climbed into the pit as if what would transpire between us was inevitable.
 Something was down there.
 Something was watching that was more ancient and schooled than we.
 The rocks were covered with a slippery mold.
 I looked at him and he knew, so I sat down to duel him with my darkness.
 He sat down.
 I lived in a house with a man and his two brothers in a city.
 I heard stories about this city and thought it would be a place to hide.
 I thought that I’d go there and no part of the past would be able to find me.
 When I met the man and he brought me in, it was as if my desires were easily answered.
 In the spring, the man took a wife.
 She was small and nervous.
 I made her even more nervous and she had no love of me.
 Why do you keep him here, she would question her husband in night whispers, don’t you see how close sin hovers around him?